MediaCityUK tram stop: History

 MediaCityUK is a development within Salford Quays, on the site of the former Manchester Docks.
 When an active port, the quays were served by numerous railway goods lines.

-The Metrolink's extension into Salford Quays was part of a programme of urban renewal for the area around the Manchester Ship Canal.
-Plans for a light rail system into Salford Quays have existed since around 1987, initially as far as Broadway; the proposals evolved, with plans for a branch line to serve the Lowry arts centre.
-The MediaCityUK extension replaced that proposal.
-It opened on 20 September 2010, as the terminus of a specially-constructed 360 m from the Eccles Line.
+The Metrolink's extension to Salford Quays was part of an urban renewal project for the area around the Manchester Ship Canal.
+Plans for a light rail system in this area have existed since around 1987, initially as far as Broadway; the proposals evolved and included a possible branch line to serve the Lowry.
+The MediaCityUK spur replaced that proposal.
+The stop opened on 20 September 2010 at the end of a 360 m from the Eccles Line (which opened to Broadway in 1999 and Eccles in 2000).